ifmcjthenknczny/lambda-peka-spends/README.md

 # PEKA Transit Expense Tracker

-> Do you want to know how much do you spend on transit in Poznań?
+> Do you want to know how much do you spend on public transit in Poznań?

 A Node.js script that scrapes Poznan public transport journeys paid by PEKA card.
 The project is AWS Lambda ready, it utilizes schedulers to save journeys from two days ago everyday and to summarize monthly costs of public transport on 3rd day of every month.
-A key feature of its configuration is that it is free — it does not use AWS Secrets Manager, as it injects environment variables from GitHub Actions Secrets at deployment.
+A key feature of its configuration is that it is ***free*** — it does not use AWS Secrets Manager, as it injects environment variables from GitHub Actions Secrets at deployment.

 ## Table of contents
   * [Features](#features)